 Avoidable errors: These errors may occur due to parallax in the reading of measuring instruments.

 This occurs when the scale and pointer are separated relative to one another.
-The two common practices to minimise this error are:
+The two common avoidable errors occur also due to non-alignment of work piece centers, improper location of measuring instruments, etc.